hyopjs/hyop/README.md

 ## multi_hyop

-Multiple hyops can be used in a single tag by using `multi_hyop` instead of `hyop`.
+Using `multi_hyop`  instead of `hyop` allows calling many hyops in a hyop attribute.
 The standalone size is `81 B` instead of `61 B`.
 For the extra bytes, you gain the ability to compose hyops.

 ## Development & Debugging

-`hyop` & `multi_hyop` are implemented to have a minimal payload size.
-If a hyop is missing, a non-friendly error will occur.
-If there are unused hyops loaded, then it will run with the dead code bloat.
+By themselves, `hyop` & `multi_hyop` have a minimal payload size impact.
+If a hyop is missing, a non-obvious error will occur.
+Unused hyops will be dead code bloat.

-`verify_hyop` & `verify_multi_hyop` can be used to throw a friendly error message for missing hyops & for unused hyops.
+`verify_hyop` & `verify_multi_hyop` throw a friendly error message for missing hyops.
+These functions warn about unused hyops.
 This facilitates debugging & removing dead code bloat.

-In a build environment, you can also use `@ctx-core/preprocess` with the `DEBUG` configuration to make `hyop` run `verify_hyop` & `multi_hyop` run `verify_multi_hyop`.
+When building the javascript payload.
+You can use `@ctx-core/preprocess` with the `DEBUG` env.
+This preprocesses `hyop` to run `verify_hyop` & `multi_hyop` run `verify_multi_hyop`.
+Useful for development enivornments.

-## DEBUG mode as an esbuild plugin
+## @ctx-core/preprosess with DEBUG env as an esbuild plugin

-If you don't want to switch between `hyop` or `multi_hyop` in production & `verify_hyop` or `verify_multi_hyop` in development, you can use the `@ctx-core/preprocess` or `preprocess` library.

 [//]: @formatter:off
 ```ts